TimAndreJacobsen/StarCraft-2-AI/README.md

-# sc2ai - computer ai for Starcraft 2
+# Starcraft 2 ai with deep learning.

-## asynchronous ai written in python
+## Python

-## Built with library: python-sc2
+### Built with libraries:
+python-sc2 by dentosal
+opencv2
+numpy